 The town slowly recovered; it became a weaving centre, producing not only woollen cloth, but also linen from locally grown flax, and dowlais, a light canvas from the hemp plant, also grown locally.
 As its name implies, from its earliest days there had been many mills on the stream that ran through the village, (six were recorded in the Domesday book) and now some of these were turned into flax mills.
 The water power was used to pound the flax stems to extract the fibres that were woven into cloth.
 Another local industry was brewing, with barley being a major crop locally from the 17th century.

 As the town recovered and the weaving industry grew, many wealthy linen traders built large villas around the town.
-These could not compete with Ven (from fenn, or muddy ground) which was built by James Medlycott, a wealthy lawyer.
+These could not compete with Ven House (from fenn, or muddy ground) the home of James Medlycott, a wealthy lawyer.
 The estate was one of the local burgages which had election rights, and in 1725 he started building Ven, a house in the Queen Anne style which was complete by 1731.

 Local knowledge of leather treatments made the town ideal for the mass gloving industry, and in 1810, the first gloving factory was set up in Milborne Port.
 Later in 1810, Edward Ensor, who was to become the first large-scale glover in the town, rented Cross House from the Marquess of Anglesey, at a reduced rate because he paid to erect the factory himself.
 He lived on the premises with his younger brother Thomas, who became his partner in the business eight years later.
 By 1831 the gloving industry was attracting people into the town.
 In thirty years the population of Milborne Port more than doubled, to 2072, and in 1834, 25,000 dozen pairs of gloves were being produced in the town.